-For some beer drinkers, the temperature of their drink (and glass) is incredibly important, and makes or breaks the tasting experience.
+For some beer drinkers, the temperature of their drink (and glass) is incredibly important and makes or breaks the tasting experience.
 For those people, the NewAir NBF046SS00 will be a saving grace.
-The mini beverage refrigerator is made for quick chilling, on top of long-term storage.
+The mini beverage refrigerator is made for quick chilling and long-term storage.
 It features a wide temperature range of 23 to 72 degrees Fahrenheit.
 When you set the fridge to a colder setting, it becomes the ideal environment for quickly chilling a 12-pack of beer before a party or frosting your favorite mug.
 If you set it higher, it becomes the ideal environment for storing your go-to sips or a mini keg.

 All in all, this NewAir fridge has bells and whistles you can really use and benefit from.
 Its door isn't reversible, and it doesn't hold beer bottles well.
-However, it gets the job done in an efficient fashion otherwise, and does automatically defrost.
+However, it gets the job done efficiently and does automatically defrost.

 Best for Kegs: Kegco HBK163B-3 5.8 cu. ft.
 Digital Home Brew Triple Tap Full Size Kegerator